sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/prometheus.md

 You can customize the [`prometheusremotewrite` exporter configuration](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) to match your Prometheus Server's configuration, notably the `endpoint` URL.

+It is recommended to keep the `resource_to_telemetry_conversion` option enabled, so that all the resource attributes will be converted to metric labels.

 Make sure to declare the exporter in the pipeline section of **config/otel-config.yaml**:

 ```yaml